hashgraph/hedera-json-rpc-relay/docs/design/debug-api.md

 2. What new interfaces and classes would it need ?
 3. What new endpoints will be exposed ?
 4. What kind of parameters each method accepts ?
+5. What kind of response is expected to return ?
-5. What is the expected request and response ?
+6. What is the expected request and response ?
+7. What limits should be introduced ?
+8. What metrics should be captured ?

 ## Tasks (in suggested order):